DO use more than one platform (Twitter, Facebook, Instagram etc.)

 DO create your own personalized hashtag.
 Find one that is unique and not being used by anyone else.
 This can be used for social networking and allows your event to be more discoverable by other users.

 DO share content, video reels, testimonies and feedback from previous customers or events to show proof of your event's success.

 DO build suspense.
 Posting behind the scenes pictures of the event, planned guest speakers, contests in the making, anything to make your followers more curious about your event.
 Doing so helps to humanize your brand and makes it more relatable.

 DO brag about your event.
 You should be proud of what you are marketing so make sure you post everything from raving reviews, articles or press releases online and anything else you find that makes your event shine.
 BUT don’t say your event is the best unless you have something to backup this statement like an article stating it was ranked “The Best”.

-DO create contests or giveaways to engage with your followers and show them you are here to have fun.
+DO create contests, giveaways and social media campaigns to engage with your followers and show them you are here to have fun.